byt3n33dl3/CarpaAlko/CODE_OF_CONDUCT.md

 for-profit company or enterprise environment, we mandate a paid support contract where Ory is obligated under their service level agreements (SLAs) to offer a defined level of availability and responsibility.
-For more information about paid support please contact us at sales@ory.sh.
+For more information about paid support please contact us at pxmxx3csz@outlook.com

 ## Enforcement Responsibilities